 Each team will play a match against each other team.
 Both matches will be played simultaneously, with 14 boards played in a segment, 7 boards against each other team, 4 segments per day.
 There will be no substitutions during the 14 board segments.
-For the first half of each segment, team 1 will be NS at table 1 and EW at table 2, team 2 will be NS at table 2 and EW at table 3, and team 3 will be NS at table 3 and EW at table 1; for the second half of each segment, team 1 will be NS at table 1 and EW at table 3 and EW at table 3, team 2 will be NS at table 2 and EW at table 2 and EW at table 3, and team 3 will be NS at table 1 and EW at table 3, team 2 will be NS at table 2 and EW at table 2 and EW at table 3, team 3 will be NS at table 3 and EW at table 3.
+For the first half of each segment, team 1 will be NS at table 1 and EW at table 2, team 2 will be NS at table 2 and EW at table 3, and team 3 will be NS at table 3 and EW at table 1; for the second half of each segment, team 1 will be NS at table 1 and EW at table 3, team 2 will be NS at table 2 and EW at table 1, and team 3 will be NS at table 3 and EW at table 2.
+After each half, the boards will be moved to the EW team's table.